 Is this the same for everybody?
 Of course not, because some learn faster than others.
 But instead of being discouraged by your lack of progress, wait six weeks before you make any judgments.

-The same study showed that over a period of 10 weeks, the elderly subjects improved their leg strength by over 40%.
+The same study showed that over 10 weeks, the subjects improved their leg strength by over 40%.
 This proves it’s never too late to benefit from strength training.
-Also, it illustrates that anywhere from two to 10 weeks, you may start seeing improvements in your muscles and strength levels
+Also, it illustrates that at anywhere from two to 10 weeks, you may start seeing improvements in your muscles and strength levels.

-But what about improvements in the aerobic system?
-One study2 had 24 healthy, sedentary subjects perform a supervised six-week training program consisting of four 45-minute cycling sessions per week at 70% of their pretraining V̇o2max.
+What about improvements in the aerobic system?
+One older study2 had 24 healthy, sedentary subjects perform a supervised six-week training program consisting of four 45-minute cycling sessions per week at 70% of their pretraining V̇o2max.
 On average, the subjects improved the V̇o2max by 13% in 24 training sessions.

 You might need more time to do 24 sessions, but it gives you some idea that improving your aerobic system will take a few weeks.
 How this relates to body composition changes is up to you and the quality of your recovery and nutrition.
 Exercise sets the table, and you need to do the rest.